osisoft/APIDocumentationSandbox/content/api-reference/integration/collection-acl.md

 ---

 # Collection Acl
-APIs for working with Data View collection Access Control Lists<br/>
+APIs for working with the Access Control List of the data view collection<br/>

 ## Get Data Views Access Control List